This post features a list of 19 so-called health foods that aren’t even healthy. This post contains affiliate links. Please read my disclosures.

 7. Salad Dressing

 Many people turn to salads as a healthy menu alternative.
-While salads are healthy, what is not healthy is when we slather them with salad dressing.
-Many dressings contains artificial ingredients, chemicals, preservatives and, you guessed it, added sugar.
+While salads are healthy, what is not healthy is when we slather them with caloric salad dressing.
+Plus, many dressings contain artificial ingredients, chemicals, preservatives and, you guessed it, added sugar.

 Look for salad dressing brands with no or low sugar and clean ingredient labels.
 Or even better, make your own using olive oil, balsamic or red wine vinegar, squeeze of lemon and salt and pepper.
 All the taste and health benefits, none of the chemicals and sugars.